abdul-manaan/abdul-manaan.github.io/resume.md

 ---
 ## Currently

-I am first-year PhD student at Brown University.
+I am a first-year Ph.D. student in the Computer Science department at <a href="https://www.brown.edu">Brown University</a>.
+I work in the area of computer systems with <a href="https://cs.brown.edu/~tab">Dr Theophilus Benson</a>.
+Prior to this, I worked with <a href="https://web.lums.edu.pk/~ihsan/">Dr Ihsan Ayyub Qazi</a> and <a>Dr Zafar Ayyub Qazi</a> on improving the web user-experience for the developing world.

 ## Education